One-Loop Quantum Effects in Carroll Scalars: Conclusions

 Up to lowest order in perturbative analysis, we scanned for RG fixed points in the parameter spaces, albeit restricted to a substantially small dimensional subspace.
 The motivation behind choosing $\phi^4$ coupling in $d=4$ and $\phi^4 + \phi^6$ in $d=3$ was to keep only those operators which are relevant/marginal in the Wilsonian sense.
-However these notions no longer hold true in the RG program we worked with.
+However, these notions no longer hold true in the RG program we worked with.
 Even within this small set of parameters we unveiled new fixed points apart from the Gaussian ones.
-These strictly are different from the Wilson-Fischer ones, which are close to the Gaussian ones.
-In these fixed points, for both the theories, the ground state spontaneously break the $\mathbb{Z}_2$ symmetry.
-A number of future studies can be proposed from here. i) It would be interesting to study sigma models with Lie group internal symmetries to uncover richer features of spontaneous symmetry breaking at non-trivial fixed points like this. ii) These fixed points are not conformal critical points from the traditional sense of criticality in Lorentzian (or there Euclidean versions) sense.
-However, now letting the spatial scale $a$ vary, one should investigate Ward identities for dilatation $t \partial_t + \mathbf{r} \cdot \nabla$ at these points. iii) Since none of the power ultra-local law operators respecting Carroll invariance are irrelevant or marginal and since from a practical point of view, the loop integrals are much more tractable, it would be plausible to enlarge the parameter space by including more relevant operators and then search systematically for more non-trivial fixed points.
+These are strictly different from the Wilson-Fisher ones, which are close to the Gaussian ones.
+A number of future studies can be proposed from here: i) It would be interesting to study sigma models with Lie group internal symmetries to uncover richer features of spontaneous symmetry breaking at nontrivial fixed points like this. (ii) These fixed points are not conformal critical points from the traditional sense of criticality in Lorentzian (or their Euclidean versions) sense.
+However, now letting the spatial scale $a$ vary, one should investigate Ward identities for dilatation $t \partial_t + \mathbf{r} \cdot \nabla$ at these points. (iii) Since none of the power-law ultralocal operators respecting Carroll invariance is irrelevant or marginal and since, from a practical point of view, the loop integrals are much more tractable, it would be plausible to enlarge the parameter space by including more relevant operators and then search systematically for more nontrivial fixed points.